superllout/wotlk-core/README.md

 ## How to contribute

+### Generally:

+* Respect current developers, contributors - they do hard work and shares it.

+* Use English - we want hear you but we may won't understand your custom language.

+* We do not promise anything, when its done - its done.

 ### For simple user:

 * Report any issues with proper information (last used core commit has, compiler, platform, mysql server version, add-ons, which script engines are enabled and similar.).